 Spring Convocation.
 By Act of the Tennessee Legislature of February 4, 1943, the name of the school was changed to Austin Peav State College.
 In 1951, the State Board authorized the College to confer the Bachelor of Arts degree and in 1952, to offer graduate study leading to the degree of Master of Arts in Education.
 At the November 1966 meeting, the State Board of Education conferred university status to the College, effective September 1, 1967.
 In February 1967, the State Board of Education authorized the University to confer the Master of Arts and the Master of Science degrees.
 In 1968, associate degrees were approved.
 The State Board of Education relinquished its governance of higher education institutions to the Tennessee State Board of Regents in 1972.
 In 1974, the Tennessee State Board of Regents authorized the Bachelor of Fine Arts and the Education Specialist Degrees.
 In 1979, the Bachelor of Business Administration degree was approved as a replacement for traditional B.A. and B.S. degrees in various fields of business.
 In 1979, the Bachelor of Science in Nursing degree was approved.
 In 1983, the Tennessee State Board of Regents approved the Master of Music degree for Arts in Education and Master of Music Education.
-The Master's of Science in Management program was implemented in Fall, 2004.
+The Master's of Science in Management program was implemented in Fall, 2004 followed by Master's of Arts in Military History in the Fall of 2006.